JackSzwergold/Writing/memories/Atari 400 Bullshit 3.md

 By Jack Szwergold

+Weeks—possibly months—had passed since I received that Atari 400 for my 13th birthday.
+While I had not seen hide nor hair of this “magical” BASIC cartridge my brother was endlessly talking about, I had moved up the ranks in *Star Raiders* from “Garbage Scow Captain” to “Warrior.”
+It was a proud achievement of mine—and even my dad—but not to my brother.
+He saw games as nothing more than a distraction from the real purpose of a computer: Endlessly looking at lines of code to program something.
+Which was something I could not do—and didn’t even sound like fun—until I got that confounded BASIC cartridge.

-A few weeks later Ben showed up with the magical BASIC cartridge.
+And then one week my brother showed up at our Brighton Beach home with the magical BASIC cartridge.
+And boy was it an underwhelming experience.

 The packaging had been crushed and was opened sine my brother and his wife wanted to try it out on the loaned Atari 800 they had in their home.

 Ben showed me some basic BASIC programming and I learned such thrilling things such as how to do a GOTO loop.
 Ben also showed me some sine/cosine function I barely understood past it drawing a few curvy lines on the screen.